-Take Two gained more than $1 billion in market value after leaked Rockstar analytics showed GTA Online was earning far more than many analysts expected.
+Take-Two Interactive gained more than $1 billion in market value after leaked Rockstar Games analytics showed Grand Theft Auto Online was earning far more than many analysts expected.
 Instead of triggering the usual breach selloff, the dump showed investors a still-powerful live-service business and helped lift the stock.

-As probably the most hacked video game company in recent years, Rockstar could use a break from all these breaches, and it appears it has, just not in the way most would've expected, including them.
-ShinyHunters, the hacking group that breached Rockstar Games through a third-party vendor, threatened to leak stolen data and dumped internal analytics a day before its own deadline, accomplishing the opposite of what ransom attacks are supposed to achieve.
-Instead of damaging Rockstar or Take-Two, the leaked data caused Take-Two's stock to jump approximately 2.5%, adding over $1 billion to the company's market valuation, and it's still going up as of the moment of writing.
+ShinyHunters, the hacking group that breached Rockstar Games through a third-party vendor, threatened to leak stolen data and dumped internal analytics a day before its own deadline, accomplished the opposite of what ransom attacks are supposed to achieve.
+Instead of damaging Rockstar or Take-Two, the leaked data caused Take-Two's stock to jump approximately 2.5%, adding over $1 billion to the company's market valuation, and it's still going up as at the time of publication.

 Get GTA BOOM in your feed.